ADL175/flight_paths/README.md

 # flight_paths

-<strong>Flight paths function sourced Erik Enderlein</strong> on this project and Erik also helped guide me through this lab.
+<strong>Flight paths function and tests sourced Erik Enderlein</strong> on this project and Erik also helped guide me through this lab.

 <h1>Flight paths function does the following:</h1>